-CURRITUCK Co., N.C. - A miniature horse got stuck upside down in Currituck County Tuesday morning.
+CURRITUCK Co., N.C. - A miniature horse got stuck upside down in Currituck County on December 4.

 Ike the mini horse is thought to be about 10 years old.
 He came to the Southern Hope Animal Rescue and Education about a week ago.